snakemake/snakemake/docs/snakefiles/rules.rst

 The ability to execute Rust scripts is facilitated by |rust-script|_.
 As such, the script must be a valid ``rust-script`` script and ``rust-script`` must be available in the environment the rule is run in.
+The minimum required ``rust-script`` version is `1.15.0`, so in the example above, the contents of ``rust.yaml`` might look like this:

+.. code block:: yaml

+    channels:
+      - conda-forge
+      - bioconda
+    dependencies:
+      - rust-script>=0.15.0

 Some example scripts can be found in the
 `tests directory <https://github.com/snakemake/snakemake/tree/main/tests/test_script/scripts>`_.